-Whether it’s a Facebook photo contest or a Pinterest pin-to-win contest, the short answer: Yes, contests work!
+Whether it’s a Facebook photo contest or a YouTube giveaway, the short answer: Yes, contests work!

 The longer answer: who doesn’t like to win something for free?
 One of the primary reasons giveaways and contests are effective for marketers is the nearly universal reach across all sections of society, including the affluent.
 U.S. households earning more than $100,000 annually make up 17.4% of contest or sweepstakes players, while households earning $200,000 or more each year account for 14.9%.

 There are all sorts of contests that can drive engagement and SEO.
 Here are some of the most popular promotional campaigns.

 In addition to contests and giveaways, you can use quizzes, polls, and brackets to generate interest.
 Winners can receive prizes as well.